 The last couple of years saw the rise of minimal, flat, white designs in web design, however the old school dark backgrounds are experiencing a re-surge.
-As long as the colors provide enough contrast and pops of colour to draw the user’s eyes towards the desired conversion, then this trend should be a win.
-We love the approach to this make-up artist website from the UK.
+As long as the colors provide enough contrast and pops of colour to draw the user's eyes towards the desired conversion, then this trend should be a win.

 Through 2016, most contemporary furniture stores were showcasing geometric designs and this trend has transported itself online.
 There are various ways to include geometric shapes in web design, be it either the use of squares, triangles or hexagons for certain elements, or a heavy focus on lines and patterns in the overall structure of a website design.
 The most important thing to remember here, is to be simplistic and not overwhelm the design with too many shapes.
 Focus on one shape to subtly insert into the design of a template.

 This change will be in response to the mobile-first focus taking over web design and will see longer, complicated navigations revert to shorter, more simple navigation menus.
 We anticipate, that to satisfy mobile users, nav bars will reduce down to just four or five items to help visitors focus on the intent at hand.